 - Brought the Mott Foundation full circle in its longstanding support for community education with a $2 million grant and $55 million multi-year commitment to help seed and support the expansion of the federal government’s 21st Century Community Learning Centers initiative.
 Mott’s funding helped build the fledgling, bipartisan effort to keep children safe after school into a highly regarded national program that now provides high-quality enrichment and academic programming for 1.7 million children each year.

-- Partnered with other funders to create the Worldwide Initiative for Grantmaker Support (WINGS), an international network of philanthropic associations and support organizations.
+- Partnered with other funders to create Worldwide Initiatives for Grantmaker Support (WINGS), an international network of philanthropic associations and support organizations.

 - Worked alongside other philanthropic leaders to create the Trust for Civil Society in Central and Eastern Europe, followed in 2003 by the Balkan Trust for Democracy and in 2007 by the Black Sea Trust for Regional Cooperation.
 Each contributed to a model of collaborative funding that has leveraged public and private resources, both locally and internationally, for building democracy and civil society in Central and Eastern Europe.